R-Jayasree/Machine-Learning/Assignment3/README.md

 # Spam Mail Prediction using Multiple Classification Models

-## 📖 Project Overview
+## Objective

-This project focuses on building and evaluating a suite of machine learning models to classify emails as "spam" or "not spam".
+To evaluate a suite of machine learning models to classify emails as "spam" or "not spam".
 The primary goal is to compare various classification algorithms, from simple baselines to powerful ensemble methods, and identify the most effective model for this task.
-The project follows a structured machine learning workflow, including data preprocessing, exploratory data analysis, model training, hyperparameter tuning, and robust evaluation using K-fold cross-validation.

 -----

-## 📊 Dataset
+## Dataset

 The experiment uses the "Spam Mail" dataset, which contains pre-extracted features from emails.
 The dataset consists of 57 features, primarily related to word and character frequencies, and a target variable indicating whether the email is spam.